The Pro’s and Con’s of Intermittent Fasting

 Listen to Your Body: Pay attention to hunger cues and honour your body's needs.
 If you experience significant discomfort or adverse effects, consider adjusting your fasting protocol or seeking guidance from a healthcare professional.

 Intermittent fasting has gained popularity as a scientifically supported approach for weight management and enhancing overall health.
-Its potential benefits, such as improved insulin sensitivity, cellular repair, and inflammation reduction.

 This type of fasting is a promising dietary approach that can provide numerous benefits to midlife women dealing with menopause symptoms, weight management concerns, and the pursuit of healthy ageing.
 However, it's not a one-size-fits-all solution, and individual experiences may vary.